This website is reader-supported. I may earn an affiliate commission at no cost to you if you purchase using the links below. (more info)

 The next day I set out to hike Mt.
 Healy via the Healy Overlook Trail.
 The trail is steep, yet comfortable up to the overlook.
 Mt.
 Healy was in the clouds, so there was nothing to see from the overlook.
 Continuing on, the snow became more frequent and deeper.
 The air was warm and the snow was melting fast.
 Without snowshoes, I was postholing past my knees with every step, so I decided to bail.
 It was still a gorgeous day and an awesome hike!

 Backpacking on the Canwell Glacier

 Later in May, Phil and I ventured out to the Canwell Glacier via Miller Creek in the Eastern Alaska Range.
 We spent one night out on the ice, hiking up to the snowline before turning back (because I passionately hate postholing).
 This was my first time approaching the glacier directly from the Richardson Highway.
 I usually drive a few miles up Red Rock Canyon Road to approach the southern moraine from above.

 Camping at Mt.
 Prindle Campground

-Kate and I took a weekend to take the dog camping in the White Mountain National Recreation Area.
-First we drove down to the Ophir Creek Campground, since neither of us had been there before.
-The mosquitoes told us that we needed to leave the area immediately or face dire consequences of blood-loss.
+I took a weekend to take the dog camping in the White Mountain National Recreation Area.
+First, we drove down to the Ophir Creek Campground since I had been there before.
+The mosquitoes told me that we needed to leave the area immediately or face dire consequence of blood-loss.
 After retreating we took a short walk on the Table Top mountain trail.
 A couple of people that worked for the BLM took video of us hiking on the trail, but I’ve never seen what came of it.
 We set up camp at one of the Prindle campsites that was ever-so-less buggy, made some dinner, and hunkered down for the evening.
 The next day we slept in a bit before taking a hike along Nome Creek.
 Another great spring weekend in Alaska!